Mahavir Mandir

 Mahavir Mandir is a Hindu temple dedicated to the god Hanuman, located in Patna, Bihar, India.
 Millions of pilgrims visit the temple every year.
 Acharya Kishore Kunal is the secretary of the Mahavir Mandir Temple Trust, Patna.
+After the Vaishno Devi Temple, this temple has the highest earnings of over 1 lakh per day rendering its trust budgets as the second highest in the northern part of the country.
+The temple attracts huge crowds on festivals like Ramnavami.
+It is one of the leading temples dedicated to the worship of Lord Hanuman.

 History

-As per the Patna High Court judgment in 1948 the temple exists since time immemorial.
-This temple gained popularity in 1947 with large number of Hindu refugees coming to Patna after the partition of India.
-Subsequently, temple was rebuilt as a concrete house at same time.
-Later this was demolished in 1987 to construct a huge marble temple.
+As per the Patna High Court judgment in 1948, the temple has existed since time immemorial.
+But due to the scrutiny of historical facts and traditions, it appears that this temple was originally established by swami Balanand, an ascetic of the Ramanandi sect in around 1730 CE.
+This temple gained popularity in 1947 with a large number of Hindu refugees coming to Patna after the partition of India.
+Subsequently, the temple was rebuilt as a concrete house, which was demolished in 1987 to construct a huge marble temple.
 The idol of Sankat-Mochan, an avatar of Hanuman, stands in it.

 Visits

 Long winding queues can be seen at the temple on Saturdays and Tuesdays, the traditional worshiping days of Hanuman.
-Thousands of people visit Mahavir Mandir on every Rama Navami and New Year celebration.
+Thousands of people visit Mahavir Mandir every Rama Navami and New Year celebration.
 On Rama Navami, the queues can be over one kilometer long.

 Dalit Priest

-Since 13 June 1993, Suryavanshi Das, a person from the Dalit caste, became priest of the temple, the decision taken received support from three well known priests—Ramchandra Paramahans, Mahant Avaidyanath of Baba Gorakhnath Dham and Mahant Avadh Kishore Das.
+Since 13 June 1993, Suryavanshi Das, a person from the Dalit caste, has been priest of the temple, the decision received support from three well known priests—Ramchandra Paramahans, Mahant Avaidyanath of Baba Gorakhnath Dham and Mahant Avadh Kishore Das.